mdnpascual/SFT-RSAOAEP_AES/README.txt

-# An Encrypted Hybrid File transfer using RSA to encrypt the AES Keys to encrypt the payload with Chinese remaindering implemented as well as the OAEP Protocol
+# An Encrypted Hybrid File transfer using RSA public key cryptosystem to encrypt the AES Keys to encrypt the payload with Chinese remaindering implemented as well as the OAEP Protocol

 RSATool - The class that is responsible for RSA encryption and decryption of the AES key used to encrypt and decrypt the file.